 NSW Arbovirus Surveillance & Mosquito Monitoring 2019-2020

-Weekly Update: 20 December 2019
+Weekly Update: 10 January 2020

-(Report Number 2)
+(Report Number 3)

-Summary

-Arboviral Detections

-- Sentinel Chickens: there have been no detections for Murray Valley encephalitis virus (MVEV) and Kunjin virus in the current surveillance season. - Mosquito Isolates: there have been no Ross River virus or Barmah Forest virus detections in the current surveillance season.
+Summary Arboviral Detections - Sentinel Chickens: there have been no detections for Murray Valley encephalitis virus (MVEV) and Kunjin virus in the current surveillance season. - Mosquito Isolates: there have been no Ross River virus or Barmah Forest virus detections in the current surveillance season.
+Mosquito Numbers - Inland: HIGH at Griffith and LOW elsewhere. - Coast: HIGH at Ballina and Tweed Heads, MEDIUM at Mullumbimby and Port Macquarie, LOW elsewhere. - Sydney: HIGH at Parramatta, Georges River (Bankstown area), Georges River (Illawong area) and Liverpool, MEDIUM at Penrith and Sydney Olympic Park, LOW elsewhere.
+Environmental Conditions - Climate: it continues to be dry in NSW.
+The outlook for February is for usual rainfall for most of the state, higher than usual temperatures in the central coast and north coast, and usual temperatures elsewhere. - Tides: high tides between 10-15 January 2020 and 23-26 January 2020 could trigger hatching of Aedes vigilax.
+Human Arbovirus Notifications Ross River Virus: notifications in January to date are low.
+Barmah Forest Virus: notifications in January to date are low.
+Comments and other findings of note There were four detections of the exotic mosquito species, Aedes aegypti, at Sydney Airport in late December and early January.
+Control measures were undertaken to prevent local establishment.
+Weekly reports are available at:

-Mosquito Numbers

-- Inland: MEDIUM at Griffith and LOW elsewhere. - Coast: HIGH at Ballina and Gosford, MEDIUM at Port Macquarie, LOW elsewhere. - Sydney: HIGH at Parramatta, Sydney Olympic Park, Georges River (Bankstown area), Georges River (Illawong area) and Liverpool, MEDIUM at Penrith, LOW elsewhere.

-Environmental Conditions

-- Climate: it continues to be dry in NSW.
-The outlook for January is for lower than usual rainfall in parts of central and southern NSW and warmer than usual temperatures across NSW. - Tides: high tides between 24-28 December could trigger hatching of Aedes vigilax.

-Human Arbovirus Notifications

-- Ross River Virus: notifications in December to date are low. - Barmah Forest Virus: notifications in December to date are low.

-Weekly reports are available at: www.health.nsw.gov.au/environment/pests/vector/Pages/surveillance.aspx

-Please send questions or comments about this report to:
+www.health.nsw.gov.au/environment/pests/vector/Pages/surveillance.aspx Please send questions or comments about this report to:

-Surveillance and Risk Unit, Environmental Health Branch, Health Protection NSW: nswhenvepi@health.nsw.gov.au

-Testing and scientific services were provided by the Department of Medical Entomology, NSW Health Pathology (ICPMR) for the mosquito surveillance, and the Arbovirus Emerging Diseases Unit, NSW Health Pathology (ICPMR) for the sentinel chicken surveillance.
+Surveillance and Risk Unit, Environmental Health Branch, Health Protection NSW: nswh-envepi@health.nsw.gov.au Testing and scientific services were provided by the Department of Medical Entomology, NSW Health Pathology (ICPMR) for the mosquito surveillance, and the Arbovirus Emerging Diseases Unit, NSW Health Pathology (ICPMR) for the sentinel chicken surveillance.
 The arbovirus surveillance and mosquito monitoring results in this report remain the property of the NSW Ministry of Health and may not be used or disseminated to unauthorised persons or organisations without permission.

-SHPN (HP NSW) 190738

-Cover photos:

-Arboviral Detections
+SHPN (HP NSW) 190738 Cover photos: Bottom left - Common banded mosquito, Culex annulirostris Top and bottom right - Saltmarsh mosquito, Aedes vigilax (Copyright 2019)

-This section details detections of Murray Valley encephalitis virus, Kunjin virus, Ross River virus and Barmah Forest virus in the NSW Arbovirus Surveillance and Mosquito Monitoring Program.
+Arboviral Detections This section details detections of Murray Valley encephalitis virus, Kunjin virus, Ross River virus and Barmah Forest virus in the NSW Arbovirus Surveillance and Mosquito Monitoring Program.
+Sentinel Chickens Chickens are bled for detection of antibodies directed against Murray Valley encephalitis virus and Kunjin virus, indicating exposure to these viruses.

-Sentinel Chickens

-Chickens are bled for detection of antibodies directed against Murray Valley encephalitis virus and Kunjin virus, indicating exposure to these viruses.
 A test result is shown if it has been reported in the last two reporting weeks.
 No collection indicates there has been no collection for the last two reporting weeks.

-Test results in the latest week to 20 December 2019 (by date of report)
+Test results in the latest week to 10 January 2020 (by date of report)

-Positive test results in the 2019-2020 surveillance season

-Date of sample collection Location Positive test results There have been no positive results in the 2019-2020 surveillance season
+Positive test results in the 2019-2020 surveillance season Date of sample collection Location Positive test results There have been no positive results in the 2019-2020 surveillance season Mosquito isolates Whole grinds of mosquitoes are tested for arboviral nucleic acids (including Ross River virus and Barmah Forest virus).
+Test results in the latest week to 10 January 2020 (by date of report)

-Mosquito isolates

-Whole grinds of mosquitoes are tested for arboviral nucleic acids (including Ross River virus and Barmah Forest virus).

-Test results in the latest week to 20 December 2019 (by date of report)

-Ross River and Barmah Forest viruses detected in the past three weeks

-Date trapped LOCATION - Site Virus There have been no detections in the 2019-2020 surveillance season
+Ross River and Barmah Forest viruses detected in the past three weeks Date trapped LOCATION - Site Virus There have been no detections in the 2019-2020 surveillance season Mosquito Abundance This section details counts of mosquitoes in the NSW Arbovirus Surveillance and Mosquito Monitoring Program.

-Mosquito Abundance

-This section details counts of mosquitoes in the NSW Arbovirus Surveillance and Mosquito Monitoring Program.
 Each location represents the count average for all trapping sites at that location for the most recent week that collections were provided prior to preparation of this report.
 No collection indicates there has been no collection for the last two reporting weeks.